Vegetable Garden Basics: Part 4 – Companion Plants, Seeds, and When?

 3. Timing [Advantage…Starter Plants…kind of…]

 Simply put, you may be too late to consider the option of going with seeds.
 So starter plants may be your only option.
-That’s because there’s only a certain window when you can have your seeds grown enough to be ready to plant.
+That’s because there’s only a certain window when you can have your seeds grown enough to be ready to plant at the right time of year.
 But depending on what you want to grow and if you’re in the right window…you may be able to start from seeds.
 (See the section below for more on this.)

 4. Risk [Advantage…Starter Plants]